 Or it could be the case that your dog’s body is developing much faster than he can handle.

-He might have a condition called hip dysplasia, and it is very important to get it treated as early as possible.
+It is very important to get it treated as early as possible.

 To Prevent Stepping On His Leash

 Do you have a habit of letting your dog run around with a leash dragging behind him?